xenobyteOG/BloodBorne-SFX-Bible-from-Xenobyte-and-Gazu---all-FXR-files-cataloged/README.md

 # BloodBorne-SFX-Bible-from-Xenobyte-and-Gazu---all-FXR-files-catalogued
-All the BloodBorne .FXR SFX files cataloged as to what they do in terms of actual graphics.
+All the BloodBorne .FXR SFX files catalogued as to what they do in terms of actual graphics.
 Useful for modding like for instance, I combined an explosion one and a rock debris one this week for making a dynamite SFX using the ONESHOTSFX command when it detected a flag in EVEMD.
 Great for making new SFX and sprucing up any mod or project.

 Just a reminder we also did 75%, or so of the legwork on the FXR file structure and making a rudimentary parser.
 If someone wants to finish it the info is here: https://github.com/xenobyteOG/bbfxrtoxml